 Use anti-corrosion spray on the back of panels and on exposed wires to prevent the rust of corrosion that could lead to an electrical system failure.

 AUXILIARY FUSE PANEL

-The auxiliary fuse panel located inside the console rigging compartment provides a source of power for electronics in addition to the accessory switches and breakers.
+The auxiliary fuse panel located under the dash provides a source of power for electronics in addition to the accessory switches and breakers.
 Your model utilizes the automotive type fuse.

 MAIN CIRCUIT BREAKER